 Step 2: Open an Account

-After you click it, a screen will open, directing you to fill out some basic information.
+When you click it, a screen will display instructions for you to provide some basic data.

 Step 3: Verify Your Identity